 The government claim was included in a motion filed yesterday in Manhattan federal court.
 The U.S. is seeking to use a wiretap recording of a July 29, 2008, call between the two men at Gupta’s May 21 trial on insider trading charges.

 “The evidence at trial will show that Rajaratnam agreed to increase the value of Gupta’s stake by approximately $4 million, and shortly after the July 29 call, Rajaratnam had a Galleon employee send Gupta a letter, on Galleon letterhead, memorializing the increased value,” the government said.

-The “ease with which” Gupta told Rajaratnam what was discussed at the board meeting, including that Goldman Sachs was considering buying a commercial bank or American International Group Inc. (AIG), is pertinent to the trial, assistant U.S. attorneys Reed Brodsky and Richard Tarlowe said in court papers.
+The “ease with which” Gupta told Rajaratnam what was discussed at the board meeting, including that Goldman Sachs was considering buying a commercial bank or American International Group Inc. (AIG:US), is pertinent to the trial, assistant U.S. attorneys Reed Brodsky and Richard Tarlowe said in court papers.

 Gupta is accused of leaking tips about Goldman Sachs and Procter & Gamble Co., where he was also a director, to Rajaratnam, who directed the biggest hedge fund insider-trading scheme in U.S. history.
 Gupta, who is no longer on the boards of Procter & Gamble or Goldman Sachs, has pleaded not guilty.

 Prosecutors argued the taped discussion is direct proof of the alleged conspiracy between Gupta and Rajaratnam, whom they identify as Gupta’s co-conspirator in the scheme.
 The fund manager is serving an 11-year sentence for insider trading.